 You can do this by giving yourself permission to fail.
 It will take the pressure off getting a perfect end result, and you can be ready to learn from missteps and make adjustments that will keep you moving forward.

 Changing your mindsets doesn’t happen by accident.
-It happens by choice, and these 7 steps should help get you on the right track.
-As always, I’d love to read your comments and any other strategies that work for you!
+It happens by choice, and these seven steps should help get you on the right track.